 2:45-4:15pm Class rotation (Acting Fundamentals and Self-Taping, Leaning into the Lyrics, Audition Techniques)

 7:00-8:30pm Musical Theater Ensembles/Master Class/Practice or free time

 Weekly student recital + closing showcase

 Admission to the Brevard Music Center is determined by audition.
 Voice applicants must submit a video recording by including YouTube video link(s) in their application.

 Perform two contrasting songs from memory.
 All selections should be sung with an accompanying piano track.

-A non-refundable enrollment fee of $500 is due within 2 weeks of acceptance and applies toward the cost of tuition.
+A non-refundable enrollment fee of $600 is due within 2 weeks of acceptance and applies toward the cost of tuition.
 The remaining tuition balance is due by May 15.

 Brevard Music Center offers scholarship support according to a student's audition and demonstrated financial need, and program need.
 In recent years, Brevard has provided scholarship support to more than 70% of its students.
-Scholarship support includes merit, need-based, and the BMC Opportunity Scholarship open to students of African-American and Latinx descent.
+Scholarship support includes merit, need-based, and the BMC Opportunity Scholarship open to students of Black and Latinx descent.

 Please visit the Scholarship section of our FAQ page for more information.